luvkylo/repeat-a-slack/README.md

 ```
 https://github.com/frequency/frequency-data-analyze/tree/LGI_metadata_dev
 ```
-The scripts are run in 24 hours interval
+The scripts are run in weekly on Monday 1AM UTC.

 ## Fastly